The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Commercial general liability (CGL) is a common form of insurance that may vary slightly between insurers.
 However, it will commonly include important provisions that protect the owner’s interest in the construction project, which is one of the most crucial elements of the OCIP’s coverage.

-Most CGL policies, including those that are part of an owner controlled insurance program, will usually contain coverage against (1) contractual liability, (2) personal injury liability, and (3) property damage.
-More provisions that limit risk to the owner may be included, but these are the most common and critical coverage benefits that CGL policies provide.
+Most CGL policies, including those that are part of an owner controlled insurance program, will usually contain coverage against (1) bodily injury, (2) property damage, and (3) personal and advertising injury.
+Contractual liability and other provisions that limit risk to the project sponsor are also critical coverage benefits that these CGL policies provide.

 Contractors who enroll in the OCIP will likely already have some form of general liability insurance.
 If they do, they will have to discuss options with their existing CGL insurer.
 Ideally, the contractor can limit their policy’s coverage to not overlap or conflict with the owner controlled insurance program.
 Sometimes, the limited flexibility of certain insurance companies might force the contractor to carry overlapping policies or cancel their existing policy all together.